stanfordnlp/dspy/README.md

 ### Note:

-The DSP framework will rebrand to the **DSPy** framework soon.
-This will be a gradual release of a completely redesigned **v2** of this framework, starting Aug 12th.
-More material to come very soon.
-DSPv1 is still supported and will continue to be supported while we transition completely.
+The DSP framework will rebrand to the **DSPy** framework soon as we release a completely redesigned **v2** of our framework.
+The release will be gradual, starting Aug 13th.
+DSPv1 will remain supported while we transition completely.

 <p align="center">
   <img align="center" src="docs/images/DSPy7.png" width="260px" />